 Let’s look at another example, the number “2439.”
 It contains 2 thousands, 4 hundreds, 3 tens and 9 ones.

 Let’s look at our first example of “232.”
-If we create a table with ones, twos, fours, eights and continue to double this number, we can reproduce any decimal number in binary.
+If we create a table with ones, twos, fours, eights and then continue to add columns, doubling this number for each, we can reproduce any decimal number using only 1s and 0s.

 128 + 64 + 32 + 8 = 232